ieee-vgtc/ieeevis.org/_posts/2024-09-01-vis-2024-openpractices-report.md

 115 (93%) of accepted submissions used at least one supplemental material field, whether PCS, external, or both PCS and through an external link.
 ![Made use of at least one supplemental material field in PCS](/assets/posts/2024-09-OP/suppl_upload_text.png)

 This is moving in the right direction, but we want to see supplementary material uploads hit 100% next year.
 Furthermore, our recommendations for alignment with VIS's long-term Open Science goals are uploading to **both** PCS for review and a free, reliable, and long-term archive.
+This redundancy allows both a static copy of record associated with the entry in the IEEE digital library, as well as an open and more easily scrutinized or re-analyzed version of the work.

 Besides PCS, where did accepted submissions upload their supplementary material?
 ![External (to PCS) supplemental material links](/assets/posts/2024-09-OP/suppl_ext_text.png)